 About the PCCR

-The Palmer Center for Chiropractic Research (PCCR) encompasses all three Palmer campuses and employs more than 40 professionals including administrators, faculty members, professional and administrative staff and clinical research fellows.
-The PCCR annual budget tops $7 million per year, much of which is supported by grants and contracts.
+The PCCR is the largest and most highly funded research effort in the chiropractic educational community.
+The PCCR encompasses all three Palmer campuses and employs more than 40 professionals including administrators, faculty members, professional and administrative staff and clinical research fellows.
+The annual budget tops $7 million per year, $5 million from grants and contracts.

-Although research has been a part of Palmer College throughout its history, the Palmer Center for Chiropractic Research was established in 1995.
+Although research has been a part of Palmer College throughout its history, the PCCR was established in 1995.
 Since that time, it has achieved several historical firsts:

 - First chiropractic institution to receive a grant directly from the federal government to establish a formal research center

-- First chiropractic organization to be awarded three developmental center grants funded by NIH/NCCAM
+- First chiropractic institution to be awarded three developmental center grants funded by NIH/NCCAM

 - First chiropractic institution to be awarded a federal grant to expand its facility